 1/2 cup coconut oil, melted or extra-virgin olive oil

 1 cup millet flour (buy or grind 1 cup whole millet in blender until very fine flour forms) or gluten-free all-purpose flour

 1 cup white rice flour or gluten-free all-purpose flour

 1 tablespoon baking powder

 1 teaspoon xanthan gum (skip if using gluten-free all-purpose flour with added xanthan gum)

 - Preheat oven to 325ºF.
 Line 2 standard loaf pans with parchment paper, leaving overhang for easy removal.

-- In a large bowl or stand mixer, mash 6 bananas until smooth.
+- Wet: In a large bowl or stand mixer, mash 6 bananas until smooth.
 Stir in remaining wet ingredients; set aside.

-- In a large bowl, combine all dry ingredients except coconut.
+- Dry: In a large bowl, combine all dry ingredients except coconut.
 Add dry ingredients to wet ingredients; stir until fully combined.
 Stir in coconut.

 - Bake for 45 to 55 minutes, until a skewer inserted in centre comes out clean.
 Cool in pan for 5 minutes before transferring to a wire rack to cool completely.
 Store loaves well-covered in refrigerator, or freeze for up to 2 months.